brianguenter/FastDifferentiation.jl/README.md

 The Exe function measures just the time required to execute the compiled function using an in-place matrix.

 All benchmarks show the ratio of time taken by Symbolics.jl to FastSymbolicDifferentiation.jl.
 Numbers greater than 1 mean FastSymbolicDifferentiation is faster.

+All benchmarks were run on an AMD Ryzen 9 7950X 16-Core Processor with 32GB RAM running Windows 11 OS, Julia version 1.9.0.
 ### Chebyshev polynomial
 The first example is a recursive function for the Chebyshev polynomial of order n: